ausd-io/ausd/doc/standards/ecash-alias.md

 ### Additional Validity Criteria:

--   Must be a valid, finalized eCash transaction with 1 confirmation
+-   Must be a valid, finalized ausCash transaction with 1 confirmation
 -   Have the lowest blockheight of any other alias registration transaction for the same alias
 -   When the same alias is registered in the same block by different addresses, the valid alias is the registration with the alphabetically first txid.
 -   For the case of an alias registration transaction with more than one alias registration OP_RETURN outputs: